- Australian Hostels

 - Tours & Experiences

 No matter how careful you are, travelling is not cheap!
 Especially in the summer, when all the hotspots are packed to the brim with tourists.
-Since the Northern Territory is one of the few places in Australia that is the road less travelled during summer, you can reap the rewards of cheaper flights, accommodation and experiences, while relishing the lack of crowds in all the major attractions.
-You will be free to fully immerse yourself in your environment and enjoy the hidden gems the Northern Territory has to offer, with the help of locals who look forward to green season.
+Since Darwin is one of the few places in Australia that is the road less travelled during summer, you can reap the rewards of cheaper flights, accommodation and experiences, while relishing the lack of crowds in all the major attractions.
+You will be free to fully immerse yourself in your environment and enjoy the hidden gems Darwin has to offer, with the help of locals who love the green season!
 Gather some mates and take the summer trip of a lifetime, without breaking the bank.

 View this post on Instagram